torrance/ddcal/README.md

-# DDCal: Directional calibration tool
+# Radical: Radio Astronomy Directional Ionospheric CALibration

-This tool processes a sky model combined with a measurement set, and produces as output an ionospheric phase screen to be used with `wsclean`.
+This tool processes a sky model combined with a Murchsion Widefield Array  measurement set, and produces as output an ionospheric phase screen to be used with `wsclean`.